dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 Metal yet.

 I smelled an opportunity.
 Apple controls the design of chips on mobile.
 Metal is exclusive to Apple platforms.
-Graphics is going to huge very soon - and so is compute, with AI and machine learning growing by the minute.
-The allure of distributed machine learning was alluring as well - compute cost could be offloaded to consumers under specific circumstances.
+Graphics is shaping up to be a high-demand skill rapidly -- and so is compute, with AI and machine learning growing by the minute.
+The allure of distributed machine learning was enticing as well -- compute cost could be offloaded to consumers under specific circumstances.

 Apple has always had an advantage in software performance, both efficiency of compute and power consumption, that results from their